abdellani/final-project/README.md

   - user can't access the login form
   - user see his profile
   - user see other user's profiles
-  - user can update his own profile information ?
+  - user can update his own profile information
-  - user can't update other user's profiles ?
+  - user can delete his own account [TODO]
 - As unautenticated user
   - guest can only access login and signup paths